Break My Soul: Composition

-Pitchfork writer Matthew Strauss described the song as "a dance song that is intended to mark the start of a new era with new anthems".
-Mikael Wood of the Los Angeles Times called the track a "thumping 1990s-style house jam" with lyrics that connect the song "explicitly to its roots in Black and queer communities".
-Others wrote that the record is a "boisterous and euphoric slice of '90s diva house" (Tara Joshi of The Guardian), a "confidence-oozing comeback that embraces nu-disco" (Kyann-Sian Williams of NME), and "the mother of all dance-pop tunes" (Jack King of GQ).
+"Break My Soul" is a dance, dance-pop, house, and diva house song with influences of nu-disco and 1990s music rooted in Black and queer communities.
 Lyrically, the track sees Beyoncé "using her growliest voice to describe a search for liberation from a crushing job... and a nerve-jangling pandemic" and is "filled with dancefloor-friendly lines... and a repeated exhortation of 'Everybody'."
 In the chorus, "[t]he title is flipped" as Beyoncé sings "You won't break my soul".
 Fans and media outlets drew connections between lyrics like "Now I just fell in love / And I just quit my job" and the Great Resignation, a surge in Americans leaving their jobs due to wage stagnation and dissatisfaction with labor conditions.
 Glamour reported that some listeners had already quit their jobs due to these lyrics and expected others to follow suit.

-"Break My Soul" prominently samples Big Freedia's 2014 bounce song "Explode" and Robin S.'s 1993 house-pop single "Show Me Love".
+"Break My Soul" prominently samples Big Freedia's 2014 bounce song "Explode" and takes heavy inspiration from Robin S.'s 1993 house-pop single "Show Me Love".
 According to Musicnotes.com, the song is performed in the key of G minor with a tempo of 115 beats per minute in common time.
 Beyoncé's vocals span from F3 to D5 in the song.